-And to their generation it did come in the form of Titus and the Roman Army circa AD 70!
+And to their generation it did come in the form of Titus and the Roman Army in AD 70!

 There are other Old Testament and New Testament passages that have been translated to include the word “hell” in them.
 I leave those to your individual study to discover that they are all in no way used to describe a place where all unrepentant sinners go after physical death to be tormented for all eternity by God.
 That belief is not supported by the Scriptures.
 Whatever the Bible teaches, it does not tell us that about the final destiny of the wicked.
 One thing is certain; the wicked do NOT inherit eternal life as the believer does!
 Eternal life may ONLY be secured by having God, who is Himself eternality, living within us at our physical death.
 Those who have not believed in Jesus Christ do not have He who is eternal living within them and therefore they return to the nothingness they were before being physically brought into this world (author’s view).

 We have seen from our study that Gehenna was the name for a physical place just outside of Jerusalem.
 There is no reason for translators to assign any other meaning to the word any more than they do for such places as Canaan, Capernaum, or Damascus.
 There is no biblical evidence in the Scriptures that would lead us to believe that Gehenna is anything other than the valley just outside of the city of Jerusalem.
 The word should be left untranslated as it is in some translation work, but by no means all translations.